 Import Opens the Import Files window.
 Send to Press Sends the selected job to the press for printing.
 Note: Send to Press may not be supported for all Fiery servers.
 Send to Printing Queue Sends a selected job to the press for printing.
 Note: Send to Printing Queue may not be supported for all Fiery servers.
 Send to Ready to Print Sends the selected job to the press for printing.

 Note: Send to Ready to Print may not be supported for all Fiery servers.
 Properties Opens the Job Properties window for the selected job.
 Preview Opens the Fiery Preview window with the selected job displayed.
 Delete Deletes the selected job.
+Spot Pro Opens the Spot Pro window.
 Logs Opens the Job Log window.
 Substrate Catalog Opens the Substrate Catalog window.